corrydiehl/gosearch/README.md

-# gosearch README
+# GoSearch

-This is the README for your extension "gosearch".
-After writing up a brief description, we recommend including the following sections.
+I just love Go (err...
+Golang) so...
+This is the beginning of a new VSCode extension called GoSearch that will allow you to search for new packages and "go get" them from within VSCode.
+All of this is being enabled by this super cool guy that gave us [go-search](https://www.go-search.org).
+Once I make some more progress, I'm going to shout him out and give him all the kudos he deserves.
+This isn't anything but a dumb VSCode extension.

 ## Features

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.

-For example if there is an image subfolder under your extension project workspace:
+GoSearch allows you to search for Go packages via [go-search.org](https://www.go-search.org)

+After you've found the package you want, you can use the context menu to "go get" the package.

+I'll add some screenshots here (in the gibberish area) once I get further along.

-\!\[feature X\]\(images/feature-x.png\)
+\!\[feature X\]\(images/feature-x.png\) <-- WFT is that??

 > Tip: Many popular extensions utilize animations.
 This is an excellent way to show off your extension!
 We recommend short, focused animations that are easy to follow.
+(GAHH!!!
+HOW DO YOU DO ANIMATIONS?!?!?)

 ## Requirements

-If you have any requirements or dependencies, add a section describing those and how to install and configure them.
+The version of Go you have installed will dictate the version of the Go package you are trying to install.

 ## Extension Settings